Sanskar1123/Covid-19-Tracker/README.md

             The working of the mathematical function is included in the submission as an image (function.jpeg).

-    Make sure all the following files are included in the same folder as our main.c file ,    Korona.c         -----:>
+    Make sure all the following files are included in the same folder as our main.c file ,    main.c         -----:>

         1)  add.h
         2)  linked.h